User Guide¶

-First, an objective function (called fitness function in this library) needs to be defined in the function form.
-Then, the standard data structure dict is used as a simple yet effective way to store all settings related to the optimization problem at hand, such as:
+First, an objective function (also called fitness function in evolutionary computation or loss function in machine learning) needs to be defined in the function form.
+Then, data structure dict is used as a simple yet effective way to store all settings related to the optimization problem at hand, such as:

 ndim_problem: number of dimensionality (int),

-Below is a simple example to define the well-known test function Rosenbrock:
+Below is a toy example to define the well-known test function called Rosenbrock from the optimization community:

-to utilize the easy-to-use unified interface provided for all optimizers in this library, e.g.:
+to utilize the easy-to-use unified (API) interface provided for all BBO in this library, e.g.:

-Typically, upper_boundary and lower_boundary are enough for end-users to control the search range.
-However, sometimes for benchmarking-of-optimizers purpose (e.g., to avoid utilizing symmetry and origin to possibly bias the search), we add two extra settings to control the initialization of the population/individual:
+Typically, two problem definitions upper_boundary and lower_boundary are enough for most end-users to control the initial search range.
+However, sometimes for benchmarking-of-optimizers purpose (e.g., to avoid utilizing symmetry and origin to possibly bias the search), we add two extra definitions to control the initialization of population/individuals:

 initial_upper_boundary: upper boundary only for initialization (array_like),